 Going to Europe in Springtime

-Overall, costs are usually still low, having not yet reached the height of summer pricing and there are minimal crowds.
+Overall, costs are relatively low and there are minimal crowds compared to summer.
 Just bring an umbrella and raincoat!

 Trip to Europe Cost

-Where you travel to and the season you travel in will also have a big impact on your overall Europe trip budget.
+Where you go and the season you travel in will also have a big impact on your overall Europe trip budget.
 However, you can easily spend a bundle on dining out, drinks and activities, too.

 How Much is a Trip to Europe?

-Those wanting to know how to budget for travel in Europe need to consider all expenditures of the trip.
-We break down the costs into the following categories: Flights, transportation, accommodations, activities, meals, and souvenirs.
+Those wanting to know how to budget for travel in Europe need to consider all expenditures.
+We break down these costs into the following categories: Flights, transportation, accommodations, activities, meals, and souvenirs.

-For an example of what a 2-week trip to Europe in the summer might cost (per person), we are providing some figures (in USD) based on 2024 research.
+For an example of what a 2-week trip to Europe in the summer might cost (per person), we are providing some figures based on 2024 data.

 Tips for How To Plan a Europe Trip on a Budget

 Don’t panic!
-In our experience, if you do the research, price out your options, plan ahead and make conscious decisions about your spending, you can plan a budget trip to Europe well below those numbers above.
+In our experience, if you price out your options, plan ahead and make conscious decisions about your spending, you can plan a budget trip to Europe well below those numbers above.

 Backpackers Trip to Europe